knccch/JaENCOCO/README.md

 ## Dataset Description
 There are two main folders that correspond to the validation data and the test data.
 First, we will explain the files in each folder:
-("*" indicates either "validation" or "test,"  depdending on  whether you are in the validation or test folder)
+("*" indicates either "validation" or "test," depending on whether you are in the validation or test folder)

 1. *Data.ja: This file contains the unsegmented Japanese sentences.
 2. *Data.tok.ja: This file contains the Japanese sentences segmented by [Mecab](https://taku910.github.io/mecab/).
 3. *FileNames.txt: This file contains the corresponding image file names.
-4. *Index.txt: Thi file contains the corresponding sentence indices for the original Ambiguous COCO sentences.
+4. *Index.txt: This file contains the corresponding sentence indices for the original Ambiguous COCO sentences.

 In order to construct a full English-Japanese validation and testing dataset, you will need to combine this data with the English Ambiguous COCO sentences.
 Now, we will explain how to combine this data with the English Ambiguous COCO sentences: